Cash bans. It’s an insidious concept the Australian government insists has developed for the Australian peoples’ own good.

 This is the supposed incentive for you to keep money in the bank for when the economy nose-dives south.
 The government doesn’t want you having a backup plan because it undermines their backup plan, and so they’re pre-empting it.

-To tell the government you’re pissed off with this new legislation, contact them here.
+To tell the government you’re angry with this new legislation, contact them here.
 According to the government website you have 10 days left to respond.